21 Easy Finger Painting Ideas For Babies & Toddlers 1-2 Years Old

 What paint is safe to use on babies and toddlers hands?

-You will want to use non-toxic paint when facilitating a finger painting activity for your one year old.
+You will want to use non-toxic paint when facilitating a finger painting with your toddler.

 This Crayola Washable Tempera Project Paint is water-based, washable and non-toxic.
 You can also try these Veggie Baby Fingers Paints, not surprisingly, made from vegetables!